joklek/shipping-discount-task/Readme.md

 the `ShippingPriceCalculator`.
 In theory, this would allow reading bigger files or easier adapting to some sort of event queue.

-First `ShippingInfoMapper` parses a raw line of text into the basic `ShippingInfo`.
+1. `ShippingInfoMapper` parses a raw line of text into the basic `ShippingInfo`.
 If the raw line of text is invalid an exception will be thrown.
-Currently there are no custom exceptions implemented and `ShippingPriceCalculator` will gobble up any exceptions thrown and just return an empty response.
+Currently, there are no custom exceptions implemented and `ShippingPriceCalculator` will gobble up any exceptions thrown and just return an empty response.
    (If the need of detailed exceptions would ever rise, `ShippingPriceCalculator` could return not `Optional` but and `Either` which would hold either the success or error values)

-If parsing was done successfully, `ShippingInfo` is passed down to `ShippingPriceProvider`, which is a fake "database", which will return the default price of shipping for given carrier and package size.
+2. If parsing was done successfully, `ShippingInfo` is passed down to `ShippingPriceProvider`, which is a fake " database", which will return the default price of shipping for given carrier and package size.

-Then `ShippingSuggestedPriceProvider` is used to find the suggested price by applying `DiscountRule`s, which take in the ShippingInfo, initial price and current suggested price (As I see it now, I could also probably just pass the current discount?
-All of the rules would work fine, but `ThirdLargeForLaPosteRule` would need an additional query to get the Large LaPoste price).
+3. `ShippingSuggestedPriceProvider` is used to find the suggested price by applying `DiscountRule`s, which take in the `ShippingInfo`, initial price and current suggested price (As I see it now, I could also probably just pass the current discount?
+All the rules would work fine, but `ThirdLargeForLaPosteRule` would need an additional query to get the Large LaPoste price).
 This was done to allow flexibility for the rules and avoid any weird coupling with upper levels of the code.

-Successful shipments are saved to `ShippingInfoRepo`, which is also used in some `DiscountRule`s, to allow the access of historic data.
+4. Successful shipments are saved to `ShippingInfoRepo` (which is also used in some `DiscountRule`s, to allow the access of historic data).
 I thought about passing a list of past decisions to the rules, but it sounded dirty.
 Also, imagining the repo as a Database helped me feel safer with this design.

 The most interesting part of this for me was how the Rules define the design.
 I made the rules as separate classes, which are iterated through, each returning a suggested price.
 The order of this list is very important!